ADGEfficiency/world-models/README.md

 $ aws s3 sync ~/world-models-experiments/control/ s3://world-models/control
 ```

-The following command are useful at this stage:
+The following command is useful at this stage - to folllow the reward logs:

 ```bash
 $ tail -f ~/world-models-experiments/control/rewards.log